 A New and Correct Charte of the Harbour of Corke

 A New and Correct Chart of the Harbour of Corke (1759) by the Rev. John Lindsay shows a different part of Cork.
-This is an ungaduated chart of Cork with two compass radiates.
-The soundings and shallows are making indicating what boats and ships may traverse the channel.
+This is an ungraduated chart of Cork with two compass radiates.
+The soundings and shallows indicate what boats and ships may traverse the channel.
 The islands in the lower harbour are named: Great Island, Spike Island, Little Rocky Island, Great Rocky Island and Haulboling Island.
 In addition the map shows a variety of trees, buildings and boats.
 The map is dedicated to the Lords Commissioners for Executing the Office of Lord High Admiral of Great Britain.
-The scale on the map is ‘English miles’ and there is a noted indicating that this map is a continuation of ‘Corke Harbour’ from a smaller scale.
+The scale on the map is ‘English miles’ and there is a note indicating that this map is a continuation of ‘Corke Harbour’ from a smaller scale.